ansatzcapital/dilib/docs/source/patterns.md

 ## Compare two systems in one process

-The disadvantage of using global caches is the the process becomes the container for all objects, making it difficult to test two configurations of the same system with confidence.
+The disadvantage of using global caches is that the process becomes the container for all objects, making it difficult to test two configurations of the same system with confidence.